Cambridgeshire Police and Crime Commissioner

 The Cambridgeshire and Peterborough Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by the Cambridgeshire Constabulary in the English County of Cambridgeshire.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Cambridgeshire Police Authority.

 The post was filled by Sir Graham Bright from 2012 to 2016, then by Jason Ablewhite, both of whom represented the Conservative Party.
-On 11 November 2019, Ablewhite resigned as Police and Crime Commissioner following his referral to the Independent Office for Police Conduct after a complaint from a member of the public alleging that Ablewhite had sent her unsolicited indecent photographs of himself via social media.
-He was succeeded by his deputy, Peterborough councillor Ray Bisby until the Police and Crime Commissioner elections in May 2021 (postponed from May 2020 due to Covid-19).

-The 2021 election was won by the Conservative Darryl Preston.

-The 2024 election was held under First Past the Post with the Conservative Darryl Preston securing re-election by a narrow margin of 2.1% over the Labour candidate, Anna Smith.
+On 11 November 2019, Ablewhite resigned as commissioner following his referral to the Independent Office for Police Conduct after a complaint from a member of the public alleged that Ablewhite had sent her unsolicited indecent photographs of himself via social media.
+His deputy, Peterborough councillor Ray Bisby, succeeded him as acting commissioner until the next election in May 2021 (postponed from May 2020 due to the COVID-19 pandemic).
+The 2021 election was won by another Conservative, Darryl Preston.
+Elections were held under a supplementary vote system until 2024, when the election was held under first-past-the-post rules.
+Preston secured his re-election by a narrow margin of 2.1% over the Labour candidate, Anna Smith.